 Other factors which will often be considered at your bail hearing are your criminal record (or lack of one), your connection to the community, your employment.
 You may want to or be required to have one or more people stand as surety (sureties) for you.

 Anyone who stands as a surety will also be examined as to their criminal record or lack of one, their connection to the community, their employment, their assets (which they may be required to put in the hands of the Court) as well as for their willingness and ability to make sure that you do not violate any of the conditions the Court imposes on you until your trial.

 A surety's job is to make sure that an accused person attends at all required Court appearances and abides by all conditions imposed by the Court.
 If the accused person breaches any condition imposed by the Court, the surety is required to report the breach to the police.
 More information for people who are considering acting as sureties is available on the Ministry of the Attorney General's Web Site.

-The Crown Attorney must provide your lawyer with everything they plan to use against you and any other relevant evidence that the Crown has in your matter.
+An accused person has the right to disclosure (but you have to ask for it).
+Once you ask for disclosure of the Crown's case, the Crown Attorney must provide your lawyer with everything they plan to use against you and any other relevant evidence that the Crown has in your matter.
 Any evidence that is discovered later must also be disclosed.

 After your lawyer has received and reviewed the Crown's disclosure, he or she will contact you to discuss the case against you.

 If the Crown finds more evidence after having given your lawyer disclosure, that evidence must also be promptly disclosed.